 The Audit Committee is a separately-designated standing Audit Committee established in accordance with section 3(a)(58)(A) of the Exchange Act.
-The Audit Committee operates under a written charter adopted in May 2000 and most recently amended in May 2010.
+The Audit Committee operates under a written charter adopted in May 2000 and most recently amended in May 2013.
 The Audit Committee is appointed by the Board to assist the Board in its duty to oversee our accounting, financial reporting and internal control functions and the audit of our financial statements.
 The Committee's responsibilities include, among others, direct responsibility for: (a) hiring, firing, overseeing the work of and determining the compensation for the independent registered public accounting firm, which reports directly to the Audit Committee; (b) approving all audit and permissible non-audit services to be provided by the independent registered public accounting firm and establishing a policy for such approval; (c) periodically reviewing the significant accounting principles, policies and practices followed by RFMD in accounting for and reporting its financial results; (d) preparing the report of the Audit Committee required by SEC rules to be included in our proxy statement; (e) discussing from time to time with the independent registered public accounting firm and our accounting and internal audit management personnel whether RFMD is subject to any material risks or exposures and how management has attempted to minimize any such risk; and (f) establishing procedures for the receipt, retention and treatment of complaints received by RFMD regarding accounting, internal accounting controls or auditing matters and the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters.

 The current members of the Audit Committee are Messrs.
-Gardner, Jabbar, Skrzypczak and van der Kaay (Chairman), none of whom is an employee of RFMD and each of whom is independent under existing Nasdaq listing standards and SEC requirements.
-The Board has examined the SEC's definition of "audit committee financial expert" and determined that Messrs. van der Kaay and Gardner each satisfy this definition.
-Messrs. van der Kaay and Gardner were each designated by the Board as an audit committee financial expert for fiscal year 2012.
+Gardner (Chairman), Jabbar, Skrzypczak and van der Kaay, none of whom is an employee of RFMD and each of whom is independent under existing Nasdaq listing standards and SEC requirements.
+The Board has examined the SEC's definition of "audit committee financial expert" and determined that Messrs.
+Gardner and van der Kaay each satisfied this definition for fiscal year 2013 and Mr. Gardner satisfies this definition for fiscal year 2014.
 See "Report of the Audit Committee," below.